craigthomas/Chip8Java/README.md

 information regarding opcode execution times, as such, I have not attempted any fancy timing mechanisms to ensure that instructions are executed in a set amount of time).

+### Quirks Modes

+Over time, various extensions to the Chip8 mnemonics were developed, which resulted in an interesting fragmentation of the Chip8 language specification.
+As discussed in Octo's [Mastering SuperChip](https://github.com/JohnEarnest/Octo/blob/gh-pages/docs/SuperChip.md) documentation, one version of the SuperChip instruction set subtly changed the meaning of a few instructions from their original Chip8 definitions.
+This change went mostly unnoticed for many implementations of the Chip8 language.
+Problems arose when people started writing programs using the updated language model - programs written for "pure" Chip8 ceased to function correctly on emulators making use of the altered specification.

+To address this issue, [Octo](https://github.com/JohnEarnest/Octo) implements a number of _quirks_ modes so that all Chip8 software can run correctly, regardless of which specification was used when developing the Chip8 program.
+This same approach is used here, such that there are several `quirks` flags that can be passed to the emulator at startup to force it to run with adjustments to the language specification.

+Additional quirks and their impacts on the running Chip8 interpreter are examined in great depth at Chromatophore's [HP48-Superchip](https://github.com/Chromatophore/HP48-Superchip) repository.
+Many thanks for this detailed explanation of various quirks found in the wild!

+#### Shift Quirks

+The `--shift_quirks` flag will change the way that register shift operations work.
+In the original language specification two registers were required: the destination register `x`, and the source register `y`.
+The source register `y` value was shifted one bit left or right, and stored in `x`.
+For example, shift left was defined as:

+    Vx = Vy << 1

+However, with the updated language specification, the source and destination register are assumed to always be the same, thus the `y` register is ignored and instead the value is sourced from `x` as such:

+    Vx = Vx << 1

 ### Memory Size